The Infiltrator (2016 film): Critical response

 As of June 2020, the film holds a 72% approval rating on Rotten Tomatoes based on 179 reviews and an average rating of 6.4/10.
 The website's critical consensus reads, "The Infiltrators compelling fact-based story and tremendously talented cast are often just enough to balance out its derivative narrative and occasionally clunky execution."
 On Metacritic, the film has a score of 66 out of 100, based on 38 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 In The Guardian, Wendy Ide wrote:Cranston is excellent: we pick up on the barely perceptible flicker of fear in his eyes as he brazenly weaves his story.
 And Kruger impresses in a crucial supporting role.
 But the trick with a sting movie is that it should all slot elegantly into place in the final reveal.
 And for all its gung-ho energy, there’s a cluttered quality to the plotting which means that it doesn’t flow as satisfyingly as it should.

 Lawsuit

-In 2016, Javier Ospina Baraya sued Robert Mazur and the makers of the film for what he alleged was an erroneous impression given of him.
+In 2016, Javier Ospina Baraya sued Robert Mazur and the makers of the film for what he alleged was a false depiction of him.
 In 2019 the Florida State Appeals Court ruled the suit could proceed.